-This species is distributed along the lower Andean versant in the upper Río Huallaga drainage, Departamentos San Martín and Loreto, Peru.
-It is present at approximately 600-900m asl.
-There are populations resembling this species from the north-eastern versant of Peru and adjacent Ecuador, but these are not included in this account until their taxonomic status can be more conclusively verified.
+This species is distributed along the lower Andean versant in the upper Río Huallaga drainage, regions of San Martín and Loreto, Peru.
+It is present at approximately 500–900 m asl.
+There are subpopulations resembling this species from the north-eastern versant of Peru, but they are not included in this account until their taxonomic status can be more conclusively verified (Lötters et al. 2002).
+There were also some subpopulations from adjacent Ecuador that were reported to resemble this species in the 2004 assessment, however they actually belong to an undescribed species (S. Lötters pers. comm.
+February 2018).
+Its extent of occurrence (EOO) is 9,779 km2.

 Habitat and Ecology

 The species occurs in Parque Nacional Cordillera Azul.
-A captive-breeding program for this species has been established, and there is ongoing research investigating the biology of a population of this species that apparently has chytridiomycosis.
+It is listed as Endangered (EN) in Peru and has legal protection provided by the Categorization in Endangered Species of Wild Fauna (Decreto Supremo Nº004-2014-MINAGRI), which bans all hunting, capture, possession, transport or export of the species for commercial purposes.
+A captive-breeding program for this species has been established, and there is ongoing research investigating the biology of a subpopulation of this species that has been infected with chytridiomycosis by the Instituto de Investigación Biológica de las Cordilleras Orientales.

 Red List Status